Skip to main content

 31°C appears in various technical contexts:

-• Material testing: Standard condition for certain tests
+• Material testing: Standard condition for certain tests.

-• Agricultural planning: Growing degree day calculations
+• Agricultural planning: Growing degree day calculations.

-• Climate studies: Reference point for temperature trends
+• Climate studies: Reference point for temperature trends.

 Temperature Comparison Chart